 It is also important to consider the psychological consequences of lack of sleep.
 For example, a person susceptible to bipolar disorder may be more likely to experience a manic episode...

-Me and a few friends are planning on doing a fundraiser where we stay awake for 5 days straight.
+Me and a few friends are planning on doing a fundraiser where we stay awake for five days straight.
 At first it was a great idea but I started thinking about if there might be some serious damage to our bodies for staying awake that long.
-Will there be any long term or short term damage for staying awake for 5 days.
-If so is it safer to stay awake for 3 or 4 days?
+Will there be any long term or short term damage for staying awake for five days?
+If so, is it safer to stay awake for 3 or 4 days?

 And how long can the body really go without sleep?